microsoft/playwright/docs/src/api/class-accessibility.md

 ## async method: Accessibility.snapshot
 * since: v1.8
+* deprecated: This method is deprecated.
+Please use other libraries such as [Axe](https://www.deque.com/axe/) if you need to test page accessibility.
+See our Node.js [guide](https://playwright.dev/docs/accessibility-testing) for integration with Axe.

 - returns: <[null]|[Object]>
   - `role` <[string]> The [role](https://www.w3.org/TR/wai-aria/#usage_intro).
   - `name` <[string]> A human readable name for the node.